-This article is from TOS Vol. 6, No. 3.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 6, No. 3.

 History is littered with the detritus of attacks by tribal gangs against civilized world powers.
 In the past, nations under siege rose up with righteous anger and visited the full measure of their force upon their enemies.
 Although they often made costly mistakes, they did not make excuses for their foes while their own city burned.
 They did not blame themselves for the assaults of their enemies, and they never engaged in prostrate self-abnegation to atone for the carnage.
 They did not apologize for defending themselves.